altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "F::So like: fanatical religious nuts?"
 *Felix let out a sigh*
-"F::Okay, walk and talk - we need to get back to Flanagan's" 'That a bar, or a person?'
+"F::Okay, walk and talk - we need to get back to Flanagan's" 'K::That a bar, or a person?'
 ~Kent kept his mouth shut~
 "K::First we head back there."
 *Felix stared at kent*